 Cadillac's Escalade ESV offers more room for those who find the Escalade, a full-size SUV, just a bit too small.
 Its wheelbase is 14 inches longer than the full-size Escalade, and its total length exceeds the standard model by more than 20 inches.
 Third-row occupants benefit from increased legroom, and cargo capacity behind them nearly triples.
-The ESV competes with other extended-body luxury SUVs such as the Lincoln Navigator L and Lexus LX 570.
+The ESV competes with other luxury SUVs such as the Lincoln Navigator L and Lexus LX 570.
 As with the regular-wheelbase Escalade, the Escalade ESV gets a full complement of luxury equipment, including leather seats, plenty of exterior chrome and optional 22-inch wheels.
 It's available with rear- or all-wheel drive.

 Built on the same platform as the Chevrolet Suburban and GMC Yukon XL, the Escalade ESV stretches 20.4 inches longer than the regular Escalade.
 Fourteen of those inches go to extending the wheelbase, which allows for larger rear doors unconstrained by wheel wells.
 Height increases by 1.2 inches, and width remains about the same.
-Despite the bigger dimensions, curb weight increases by just 217 pounds.
-The wheelbase is 7 inches longer than the QX56's and 1 inch shorter than the Navigator L's.
+Despite the bigger dimensions, curb weight increases by just 217 pounds for rear-wheel-drive models.

 - Jeweled headlights

 - Cadillac's now-familiar grille up front

 - Rectangular taillights in back

 - Power liftgate standard